 The HKPS respects that people are entitled to diverse opinions on normative or expected behaviours and preferences based on societal, religious and cultural beliefs and values.
-However, this does not negate the obligations that HKPS members must uphold in their professional practices to protect and safeguard the welfare of the individuals they serve.
+However, this does not negate psychologists' commitment to upholding evidence-based interventions, which protect and safeguard the welfare of the individuals they serve.